katossky/katossky.github.io/_posts/2016-05-17-importing-the-namur-tours-gps-track.md

 <div class='wide'>
   <div id='map'></div>
-  <p class='legend'>**Even and uneven lines.** When the data is imported as only one track -- as here with the GPS track between Namur (Belgium) and Tours (France), the display is even, with one plain, smooth line.
+  <p class='legend' markdown='1'>**Even and uneven lines.** When the data is imported as only one track -- as here with the GPS track between Namur (Belgium) and Tours (France), the display is even, with one plain, smooth line.
 On the contrary, the data extracted from OpenStreetMap is made of several hundred of smaller tracks, hence the unhomogenous rendering.</p>
 </div>

-<strong>Method 2. </strong>The other solution takes advantage of the very definition of the [`GPX`](https://en.wikipedia.org/wiki/GPS_Exchange_Format) format, which is just a variety of [`XML`](http://www.w3schools.com/xml).
+**Method 2.** The other solution takes advantage of the very definition of the [`GPX`](https://en.wikipedia.org/wiki/GPS_Exchange_Format) format, which is just a variety of [`XML`](http://www.w3schools.com/xml).
 We can thus use the [`xml2`](https://github.com/hadley/xml2) package and build the `sp` object from scratch.

     library(dplyr) # for chaining with %>%